Here's what's in the House Democrats' stimulus relief plan - Local News 8

 Here’s what’s in the House Democrats’ stimulus relief plan

-The House Budget Committee on Monday voted to advance the Democrats’ massive coronavirus relief package, bringing President Joe Biden’s stimulus proposal one step closer to passage by the full House.
+The House has passed the Democrats’ massive coronavirus relief package, bringing President Joe Biden’s stimulus proposal one step closer to reality.

-The committee on Friday released the 591-page bill, which is based off measures approved by at least nine committees.
-Most of them — but not all — adhere closely to what Biden outlined in his $1.9 trillion relief proposal last month.
+Most — but not all — of the measures in the 591-page bill adhere closely to what Biden outlined in his $1.9 trillion relief proposal last month.

 Time is of the essence.
 An estimated 11.4 million workers will lose their unemployment benefits between mid-March and mid-April unless Congress passes its next coronavirus relief package in coming weeks, a recent study by The Century Foundation found.

-Note: This story has been updated with House passage of the stimulus bill.